psychemedia/storytelling-notes/hunting_of_the_snark.md

 And my heart is like nothing so much as a bowl
 ⁠Brimming over with quivering curds!

-"It is this, it is this—" "[Yes, we've] have had that before!"
+"It is this, it is this—" "[Yes, we've heard] that before!"
 ⁠The Bellman indignantly said.
 And the Baker replied "Let me say it once more.
 ⁠It is this, it is this that I dread!

-*And then he told a tragic tale, of how, in his dreams each night, he'd fight with the Snark, and with some success; but he was always fearful that one day it would turn out to be a Boojum, and that he'd simply just disappear away.*
+*And then he told of how, in his dreams each night, he'd fight with the Snark, and with some success; but he was always fearful that one day it would turn out to be a Boojum, and that he'd simply just disappear away.*

 __Fit the Fourth.__

 *THE HUNTING.*

-*The Bellman was rather put out by the Baker's comments — "Why diodn't you tell me before?
-It's too late to do anyhting about it now...".*
+*The Bellman was rather put out by the Baker's comments — "Why didn't you tell us before?
+It's too late to do anything about it now...".*

-*"I did", was the Baker's reply.
-"I told you the day we left — in Hebrew, and Dutch, and German, and Greek, and.. oh...
-I forgot say it in ENglish, didn't I?
-I'm guessing you maybe don't speak anything other than English..?"*
+*"I thought I did", was the Baker's reply.
+"I'm sure I told you the day we left — in Hebrew, and in Dutch, and German, and Greek, and.. oh...
+I forgot to say it in English, didn't I?
+I assume you don't speak anything other than English..?"*

-*At this point, the Bellman went into something ofg a sulk at having his speech interrupted, and muttered something about finishing it later.
+*At this point, the Bellman went into something of a sulk at having his speech interrupted, and muttered something else about finishing it later.
 Becuase for now, they had to make ready to set out on the hunt.*

 "To seek it with thimbles, to seek it with care;
 ⁠To pursue it with forks and hope;
 To threaten its life with a railway-share;
 ⁠To charm it with smiles and soap!

-*And he explained how the Snark could not be caught in a commplace way, and that the crew would have to try every trick they knew if they were to succeed.*
+*And he explained how the Snark could not be caught in a commplace way, and that the crew would have to try every trick in the book they, as well as every trick not in the book, (these were the days before there were boxes to think out of) if they were to succeed.*

-*At this point, the Banker signed and crossed a blank cheque, and the baker comberd his beard.
-The Boots and the Broker were sharpening spades, whlst the Beaver just carried on making lace.
-The barrister started trying to explain just how good an advocate he was, and the Bonnet-maker worked on some attractive bows whilt the Billiard-marker chalked his own nose.*
+*At this point, the Banker signed and crossed a blank cheque, just in case, and the baker comberd his beard.
+The Boots and the Broker were sharpening spades, whilst the Beaver just carried on making lace.
+The barrister started trying to explain just how good an advocate he was, and the Bonnet-maker worked on some attractive bows while the Billiard-marker chalked his nose.*

-*The Butcher, however, seemed rather nervous and asked the Bellman if he would be so good as to introduce him to the Snark, if they should meet it together, and the Beaver smirked at his shyness.*
+*The Butcher, however, seemed rather nervous and asked the Bellman if he would be so good, if they should meet the Snark together, to introduce them, and the Beaver smirked in contempt at his shyness.*

-*"Man up" said the Bellman, as the Butcher started sobbing: becuase you'll need all you strenght if you happen to meet a Jubjub bird aling the way.*
+*"Man up" said the Bellman, as the Butcher started sobbing: "becuase you'll need all your strength if you happen to meet a Jubjub bird along the way...*

 __Fit the Fifth.__